gazebosim/gz-physics/tutorials/01_intro.md

 To enable users the ability to choose between physics engines, Ignition Physics introduces four keys elements:

-- \ref ignition::physics::Entity "Entity": the base class, which abstracts all proxy objects, which contains minimal descriptive data (e.g. a unique identifier, a reference-counter, etc.) pointing the corresponding implemented objects.
+- \ref gz::physics::Entity "Entity": the base class, which abstracts all proxy objects, which contains minimal descriptive data (e.g. a unique identifier, a reference-counter, etc.) pointing the corresponding implemented objects.
-- \ref ignition::physics::FeaturePolicy "FeaturePolicy": the policy class, which provides metadata to features about their simulation engine specifications.
+- \ref gz::physics::FeaturePolicy "FeaturePolicy": the policy class, which provides metadata to features about their simulation engine specifications.
 FeaturePolicy supports customizing Ignition Physics' APIs by the number of dimensions (2D or 3D) and also the floating-point scalar type (float or double).
-- \ref ignition::physics::Feature "Feature": defines the concept used to encode the capabilities of a physics engine.
+- \ref gz::physics::Feature "Feature": defines the concept used to encode the capabilities of a physics engine.
-- \ref ignition::physics::FeatureList "FeatureList": aggregates a list of features.
+- \ref gz::physics::FeatureList "FeatureList": aggregates a list of features.

 Depending on which external physics engine is used (e.g. DART, TPE, Bullet, etc.), the internal interface to the physics engine might be different.